dimo414/php-auth/UserManager/README.txt

 --------------------------------------------------------------------------------

 ADVANCED USAGE
-  This section documents how to properly extend the UserManager class to make it even more powerful and customizable, and a few other more advanced tricks.
-It assumes you've read the Default Usage, and so does not document how to use the class itself.

-ATTRIBUTES AND CONSTRUCTOR
+  You can extend either UserManager class to enable more custom behavior, including new user levels, custom header and footer behavior, and more.
+It is also possible to extend UserManager itself to implement a new backend.
+How to do this is not presently documented, but replicating the contents of either XMLUserManager or MySQLUserManager with your backend of choice (JSONUserManager, for instance) will get you most of the way there.

+NEW PERMISSION LEVELS AND ADDITIONAL FIELDS
   If you wish to create additional user levels, you must introduce a new constant, such as 'const SUBSCRIBER = 3;' make the name descriptive, and make the value some integer to represent its rank.
 Larger numbers have higher permissions.
 Note that 0 is a guest, a normal user is 2, a super user is 4, and an administrator is 10.

-  There are two changes you can make to the constructor, the first is in tandem with any new user levels you introduce.
-In addition to the constant, you must also add the constant to the $levels array, with the title as the key, and the int value as the value.
+In addition to creating a new constant, you will want to add this value to the levels array in your constructor:

   ----------
   $this->levels['SUBSCRIBER'] = self::SUBSCRIBER;
   ----------